elf4j/elf4j-api/README.md

 ### Immutability

 An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
-This applies, even and especially, to those instances returned by the fluent-style Logger#atLevel method or its shorthand equivalents.
+This applies, even and especially, to those instances returned by the fluent-style Logger#at[Level] methods.

 ### Logger name